What Does it Take to Be a Cartographer or Photogrammetrist?

-In 2016, there was an estimated number of 12,600 jobs for Cartographer or Photogrammetrist in 2016 (in the United States).
+In 2016, there was an estimated number of 12,600 jobs in the United States for Cartographer or Photogrammetrist.
 New jobs are being produced at a rate of 19% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Cartographer or Photogrammetrist by 2026.
 The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Cartographer or Photogrammetrist are Colorado, Oregon, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.

 Cartographers and Photogrammetrists who work in New Jersey, California, or Washington, make the highest salaries.

-How much do Cartographers and Photogrammetrists make in different U.S. states?
+How much do Cartographers and Photogrammetrists make in each U.S. state?

 |State||Annual Mean Salary|